anniekroo/QEAGauntletChallenge/README.md

 # QEAGauntletChallenge
-Navigating a play pen with NEATO robot's LIDAR readings.
+Using MATLAB and ROS to navigate a play pen with NEATO robot's LIDAR readings.